TomKugelman/Task-Master/README.md

 My goal with this project was to create an app that can potentially increase my productivity.
 I love the idea of Kanban and Trello Boards and I figured it would be fun to start small and try to build my own version of those organization tools.

 ### What I learned
 While building this project I learned a myriad of things along the way.
 My exposure to HTML and CSS has been pretty limited thus far.
-Completing the basic framework for this project has allowed me to gain some experience using web developer tools like HTML, CSS, and Flask.
+Completing the basic framework for this project has allowed me to gain some experience using web development tools like HTML, CSS, and Flask.

 ### Roadmap
 As this project is something I want to use regularly to increase my own productivity, I want to add features to make the experience better and more robust.